arduino/ArduinoCore-samd/README.md

   License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
 ```

+### Petit FatFS

+Petit FatFs module is an open source software to implement FAT file system to
+small embedded systems.
+This is a free software and is opened for education,
+research and commercial developments under license policy of following trems.

+Copyright (C) 2014, ChaN, all right reserved.

+* The Petit FatFs module is a free software and there is NO WARRANTY.
+* No restriction on use.
+You can use, modify and redistribute it for
+  personal, non-profit or commercial use UNDER YOUR RESPONSIBILITY.
+* Redistributions of source code must retain the above copyright notice.